tzeikob/javascript-patterns/readme.md

 > NOTE: You are viewing the latest edition of this digital book which should be considered as a work **in progress**.
 The [1st edition](https://github.com/tzeikob/javascript-patterns/tree/1st-ed) of this book has been archived and kept stale.

 This is a digital book diving deep into the field of design patterns and best practices being used in JavasScript software development.
-Even though this content is focusing in JavaScript implementations, many patterns and practices may still be applicable to other programming languages as well.
+Even though this content is focusing in JavaScript implementations, many patterns and practices may still be applicable to others programming languages as well.

 ## Table of Contents
 * Foundational